Petr Šimek, Miele: The introduction of training standards was a major milestone for us

 Is there cooperation within the department you manage between other Miele plants?

-As a group, we are very interconnected and coordination takes place here.
-For all methodologies, we have process engineering specialists across the plant who work together and many processes are managed centrally.
+As a group, we are very interconnected and there is coordination.
+We have process engineering specialists across the plants working together on all methodologies and many processes are centrally managed.

 Is there such a thing as the Miele standard?
 That is, a unified model of training or production support, or does each plant have its own model due to its specialization?

 Now you’ve made me laugh!
 We are a German company, the whole Miele is standard.
 But no, seriously, for example, the TWI methodology is another step towards even greater process standardization.
-And we are working to make it common at other Miele plants.
+And we are working to make it commonplace in other Miele plants.

 What topics in the field of employee education are you currently working on?
 What news or improvements are you planning in the near future?